threadexio/custom-optimus/README.md

 <li>Line 79: Add more modules options here if needed (usually none are needed)</li>
 </ul>
 <li>After completing all that, do a quick reboot to ensure everything is loaded and ready to go.</li>
-<li>If you have done all, without errors, it should all work just run the script and choose which GPU you want to use
+<li>If you have done all, without errors, it should all work just run <code>optimus</code> from your terminal and choose which GPU you want to use
 **NOTE:** Before switching the GPU, save all of your work (documents, etc) because although you don't have to reboot, restarting X will also kills the current session
 </ol>